Q+A-What's at stake in U.N. arms trade treaty negotiations?

 According to the U.N.
 Office of Disarmament, it will not do any of the following: interfere with domestic arms commerce or the right to bear arms in member states; ban the export of any type of weapon; harm states’ legitimate right to self-defense; undermine national arms regulation standards already in place.

-The National Rifle Association, the powerful U.S. gun rights lobbying group, opposes the arms trade treaty.
+The National Rifle Association, the powerful U.S. gun rights lobby group, is strongly opposed to the arms trade treaty.
 The group has vowed to fight the convention’s ratification by the U.S. Senate if Washington backs it at the United Nations.

 The NRA says the treaty would undermine gun ownership rights under the Second Amendment to the U.S. Constitution.